haquem1/Resume-Build/README.md

  **Most pressing issues:** Styling of server-side PUG templates needed: columns not translating to PDF conversion
  <p>
 Addition of educating users of what makes a good resume before entering the builder is needed.
 Adding dynamic modals and popups can be implemented to help users edit a given template.
 Other resume templates can be added as well.
  </p>

+*Suggested:* Use of Firebase's to store temporary variable data in PUG templates.

 ## Installation